 And every time they visit your website, encounter you on social media a memorable moment is created.

-Each channel needs to interact with and support other to establish a single brand presence and offer a unified brand experience irrespective of the device or physical touchpoint used.
+So each channel you use needs to interact with and support each other to establish a single brand presence and offer a unified brand experience irrespective of the device or physical touchpoint used.

-The point is: getting in front of potential clients using marketing tactics like The Magic Overlap is relatively straightforward, but if you want to bring the sales, repetition matters.
+Getting in front of potential clients using marketing tactics like The Magic Overlap is relatively straightforward, but if you want to bring the sales, consistent repetition matters.

 As Albert Einstein eloquently put it;

 The definition of insanity is doing the same thing over and over again, but expecting different results.